meganejlott/TrangQuach-Project/README.md

     + processing_data: contains the cleaned data, namely NHANES2

-    + raw_data: contains the raw data and codebook
+    + raw_data: contains the raw data and codebook.
+NHANES_full data is dataset which combined all raw data files.

-* Product: contains the manuscript or pptx to present the results of the project
+* Product: contains the manuscript or pptx to present the results of the project, and bitex file for references

-    + manuscript: contains manuscript (word document) for the project
+    + manuscripts: contains manuscript (word document) for the project and Rmarkdown code to reproduce the manuscript word document.

     + slides: contains the pptx

+    + references: x.bib

 ## Instruction to reproduce the project

 * Step 0: reproduce the cleaned data (NHANES2)

     + run processingScript in sub-folder processing_code to produce the cleaned data, namely NHANES2.
-NHANES will be stored in processing_data.
+NHANES2 is stored in processing_data.

 * Step 1: reproduce the analysis

     + run the AnalysisScript in sub-folder Analysis_code to do analyssis and get the results.
-The results of analysis were stored in results folder.
+The results of analysis (table1.3, table2, table3, table4, and forest) were stored in results folder.

+    + run the Multivariate analysis code in sub-folder Analysis_code to do multivariate analysis and get result files (ACC_fullmodel, nullACC, MultiSel, and unisel)

 * Step 2: reproduce the manuscript